luttje/videobrew/examples/0-dependencies/README.md

 # 📜 Zero Dependencies Video App Example

 Just plain old HTML, CSS and Javascript.

+This example was rendered by running the command `videobrew render out/output.mp4` in this directory.

 ## From scratch